Skywire/m2-actions-workflow/README.md

 ### OpenVPN

-If your destination server requires OpenVPN you can will need to place an `openvpn.conf` configuration file and any certificates into `.github/workflows/config/openvpn`
+If your destination server requires OpenVPN you will need to place an `openvpn.conf` configuration file and any certificates into `.github/workflows/config/openvpn`

 To base64 encode the certificate use `base64 <certificate_name>.p12`

+e.g
+`base64 .github/workflows/config/openvpn/*.p12`

+Then copy this value into your OPENVPN_CERTIFICATE secret and delte all p12 files.
+Do not commit these to github

+Edit the openvpn.conf file and replace the `pkcs12` value with `.github/workflows/config/openvpn/openvpn.p12`

 ### Hosts